V-Sekai/manuals/decisions/20211031-use-our-custom-fullbody-ik.md

-# Use our custom fullbody IK
+# Accepted: Use our custom fullbody IK

 ### Context and Problem Statement